 We can easily tell which one is better.

-So we should try to use the inanimate nouns as the subject and the passive voice when translating, and get rid of our Chinese speaking habit.
+So we should try to use inanimate nouns as the subject and the passive voice when translating, and get rid of our Chinese speaking habits.

-4 As to content, English focus on the start, Chinese focus on the rear
+As to content, English Focus on the start, the Chinese focus on the Rear

-English nation tend to express their views, feelings and attitudes directly, therefore, they always put the important information at the beginning of the sentence, while Chinese handle in an opposite way.
-This comparison between English and Chinese is mainly reflected in three aspects: In the complex sentence
+Chinese vs English sentence structure also varies with the emphasis on the content.
+The English nation tends to express their views, feelings, and attitudes directly, therefore, they always put the important information at the beginning of the sentence, while the Chinese handle it in the opposite way.
+This comparison between English and Chinese is mainly reflected in three aspects: